rich-newman/typescript-analyzer/README.md

 ## TypeScript Analyzer

-An extension to Visual Studio 2017 that runs [TSLint](https://palantir.github.io/tslint/) on TypeScript files.
+An extension to Visual Studio 2017 and Visual Studio 2019 that runs [TSLint](https://palantir.github.io/tslint/) on TypeScript files.

 To install visit [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=RichNewman.TypeScriptAnalyzer) or search for 'TypeScript Analyzer' in Extensions and Updates in Visual Studio 2017.

 ### Background

 This is a version of Mads Kristensen's [Web Analyzer for Visual Studio 2015](https://visualstudiogallery.msdn.microsoft.com/6edc26d4-47d8-4987-82ee-7c820d79be1d).
-It has been upgraded to Visual Studio 2017.
-Support for ESLint, CSSLint and CoffeeLint has been removed, as this is available in Visual Studio 2017 itself.
+It has been upgraded to Visual Studio 2017 and Visual Studio 2019.
+Support for ESLint, CSSLint and CoffeeLint has been removed, as this is now available in Visual Studio itself.
 Only support for TSLint has been retained.

 **Please refer to Mads Kristensen's [documentation for the Web Analyzer](https://github.com/madskristensen/WebAnalyzer) for a full list of the original features.**